ParkerICI/flow-analysis-tutorial/README.md

 This code snippet demonstrates how to construct scaffold maps.
-In this example, the data for the landmark nodes, i.e. the gated populations, are given to you in the subfolder called [gated](https://github.com/ParkerICI/July-2018-single-cell-workshop/tree/master/Science%20datasets) as single FCS files (one for each population).
+In this example, the data for the landmark nodes, i.e. the gated populations, are given to you in the subfolder called `landmarks` as single FCS files (one for each population).
 The software will split the name of the FCS files using `"_"` as separator and the last field will be used as the population name.
 For instance if a file is called `foo_bar_foobar_Bcells.fcs` the corresponding population will be called `Bcells` in the scaffold analysis.

 For the purpose of this tutorial, we will use the data clustered by pooling all the samples from the same tissue together.
 Therefore we will obtain a Scaffold map for each tissue.
 When we visualize the data with `panorama` (see below) we will also be able to visualize each sample independently